Free ticket exchanges if your date becomes inconvenient

 This thrilling night of theatre includes fully staged numbers from such celebrated musicals as West Side Story, Fiddler on the Roof, Cabaret, Evita, Company, Follies, A Little Night Music, Sweeney Todd, The Phantom of the Opera and more, in an unforgettable tribute to an unmatched Broadway career.

-The show features a book by two-time Tony nominee David Thompson (Chicago), co-direction and choreography by five-time Tony winner Susan Stroman (The Producers), direction by Prince himself, and original songs by three-time Tony winner Jason Robert Brown (The Bridges of Madison County).
+The show features a book by two-time Tony nominee David Thompson (Chicago), co-direction and choreography by five-time Tony winner Susan Stroman (The Producers), direction by Prince himself, and new songs by three-time Tony winner Jason Robert Brown (The Bridges of Madison County).

-Individual tickets for Prince of Broadway will go on sale in MID-APRIL.
+Tickets for Saint Joan will go on sale in November.
 The only way to guarantee your seats today is to join MTC by becoming a Subscriber or Patron.
 JOIN NOW